Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Blaxland - Warrimoo - Lapstone, placing the area among the bottom 25% of areas assessed nationally

-Population forecasts indicate Blaxland-Warrimoo-Lapstone will gain 83 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.
+Population forecasts indicate Blaxland - Warrimoo - Lapstone will gain 83 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development